 • Do they effectively and positively interact with their coworkers?

-Clearly, worker engagement is critical to a company’s success.
-So what exactly contributes to employee engagement?
+Worker engagement is critical to a company’s success.
+So what contributes to it?

-Employee engagement may seem like a nebulous concept, but there are factors that promote it.
-These include the following:
+Employee engagement may seem like a nebulous concept, but specific factors drive it.
+These include:

 • Knowing my job and understanding what is expected of me